n4bb12/verdaccio-github-oauth-ui/README.md

 ### "Your auth token is no longer valid.
 Please log in again."

-- If you're using a private GitHub org, the org memberships might not be public.
-If this is the case, your org members need `read:org` permission.
+If your GitHub org is private, the org membership visibility might be restrigted.
+If this is the case, your org members need to grant `read:org` permission during login.

 They can request this during fist login by clicking the <kbd>Request</kbd> or <kbd>Grant</kbd> button when prompted to authorize Verdaccio with GitHub.

 If you or a team member accidentally skipped this step, go to https://github.com/settings/applications, find your Verdaccio registry and grant `read:org` access from there.